imbigbomb/ServiceNowAutoRefresh/README.md

 * **Window Titles**: The script identifies your browser by its window title.
 If your system's title changes, update the `WINDOW_TITLE` variables in the code.
 * **Display Scaling**: Keep your Windows Display Settings at 100% or ensure you take screenshots at the same scaling level you intend to use.
 * **Percent Sign (%) Error**: This version is patched with `interpolation=None` to prevent crashes caused by complex URLs containing `%` characters.

----

-**Would you like instructions on how to package this script into a standalone `.exe` file for easier sharing?**